In addition to local laws, it is important to consider provincial legislation such as that concerning:

 2. triggering tax audits into whether you have claimed your rental income, whether you have registered for applicable taxes chargeable to the tenant, and whether you have collected and submitted all applicable taxes

 3. being denied insurance coverage if something goes wrong, if your insurance does not cover running a business

 4. losing your full capital gains tax exemption when you sell your house.

 If you are charged with an offence, or under governmental investigation or audit, I can help you.
 Call me at 613.203.4874.
-Read my related blog article by clicking here.
+Visit my main website by clicking here.